Magnus’ Choice. The Origins of the Frisian Freedom

 The saga of the Frisian Freedom, with different accents, has been codified in several Old-Frisians law books: Codex Unia (U), ca. AD 1650; Scripture of Fivelgo (F), ca. AD 1450; Jus Municipale Frisonum (J), ca. AD 1530; Druk (D), ca. 1485; First Hunsingo Codex (H), early fourteenth century; Codex Aysma (A), sixteenth century.

 To makes things more credible, a serious Magnus pedigree was constructed too.
 He received a totally fictonal genus name, namely Forteman.
 He got his own seal too.
+When Magnus Forteman received the freedom privileges in Rome and returned to Frisia, he travelled via Switzerland in the year AD 802.
+Here he visited the old Frisians who had settled in these mountains after they had fought for Charles Martel in AD 741 but were let down by Emperor Leo.
 Furthermore, Magnus Forteman supposedly was the first duke of Frisia.
 And while they were at it, and why not?, his father Gustavus founded the first church in Frisia, at the village of Harlingen.
 The church at Harlingen, originally built around the year AD 1200, has Saint Michael as patron.
 Also, the coat of arms of Harlingen carries the image of Saint Michael.

 The present-day town of Harlingen developed from the terp-settlement of Almenum.
 On this terp stands the church of Saint Michael.
 One of the sagas of the Frisian Freedom recounts that a relic (an arm) of Saint Magnus, i.e. the Italian bishop we spoke of earlier, was given to the church in Almenum.
 Another saga tells that it was also at the wooden church of Saint Michael in Almenum where Magnus, i.e. the leader of the Frisian army, read out loud the freedom privileges the Frisians had received from Charlemagne.